solo-io/gloo/SECURITY_POLICY.md

 ## Release model
 Under the Gloo Enterprise [release model](https://docs.solo.io/gloo/latest/reference/support/), a new stable X.Y.0 release will be published every 3 months.
-New feature development occurs on the master branch, and a new stable version will be released from master at the end of each quarter.
+New feature development occurs on the main branch, and a new stable version will be released from main at the end of each quarter.
 After it has been published, a stable release will be patched only to address security vulnerabilities and fix bugs that critically impact existing features or the stability of the product.

 ### Envoy
 Gloo ships with a custom Envoy distribution that includes additional filters while leaving the core Envoy components untouched.
-The Envoy project recently introduced a [stable release model](https://github.com/envoyproxy/envoy/blob/master/RELEASES.md), which aims at publishing quarterly stable releases, with 1 year of support for each stable release.
+The Envoy project recently introduced a [stable release model](https://github.com/envoyproxy/envoy/blob/main/RELEASES.md), which aims at publishing quarterly stable releases, with 1 year of support for each stable release.
 Gloo Enterprise will always track the latest stable Envoy release.
-In case the expected quarterly stable release of Envoy is not available when a new stable version of Gloo Enterprise is released, Gloo Enterprise will temporarily track the master branch of Envoy until said release is available.
-Since Envoy makes strong guarantees of stability and backwards compatibility on the master branch, the solo.io team deems this approach to be acceptable.
+In case the expected quarterly stable release of Envoy is not available when a new stable version of Gloo Enterprise is released, Gloo Enterprise will temporarily track the main branch of Envoy until said release is available.
+Since Envoy makes strong guarantees of stability and backwards compatibility on the main branch, the solo.io team deems this approach to be acceptable.

 When starting the release process for a new stable version of Gloo Enterprise, one of two scenarios